lumi-a/masters-thesis/thesis.typ

 - The competitiveness of hierarchical clustering for the $k$-median objective,
 - The iterative-rounding algorithm for the generalised Gasoline-problem.

-We attempted using FunSearch for several other problems as well, but were unsuccessful.
-See @sec-funsearch-failures for details.
+We attempted using FunSearch for several other problems as well, but were unsuccessful, see @sec-funsearch-failures for details.

 #figure(caption: [Comparison across different problems of: Previous state of the art, local search (see @sec-local-search), FunSearch without hand-tuning (@sec-funsearch-introduction), FunSearch with hand-tuning (@sec-funsearch-tuning-introduction), and the best-known upper bounds.])[
   #show: format-table(none, auto, auto, auto, auto)